-Dental implants are artificial roots and teeth, usually titanium, that are surgically placed into the upper or lower jaw bone by a dentist.
-The teeth attached to implants appear very natural looking and often enhance or restore a patient’s smile!
+Dental implants are artificial roots and teeth, usually titanium, surgically placed into the upper or lower jaw bone by a dentist.
+The teeth attached to implants appear natural and often enhance or restore a patient’s smile!

-We invite you call ahead, let us know you’re coming.
+We invite you to call ahead and let us know you’re coming.
 We’d love to meet you face-to-face.
-If you have a dental emergency, we’ll see you as soon as possible.
+If you have a dental emergency, we’ll see you soon.
 Depending on our schedule, you may have to wait.

-Some dental issues are obvious, others are more subtle, complicated and challenging.
-Please allow Dr. Neale sufficient time to understand your dental situation, your medical condition, and to customize a plan to restore what has been lost and improve your overall dental and general health for long term success.
+Some dental issues are apparent, and others are more subtle, complicated, and challenging.
+Please allow Dr. Neale sufficient time to understand your dental situation and medical condition and customize a plan to restore what has been lost and improve your overall dental and general health for long-term success.

 Replacing a Single Tooth

 If you are missing a single tooth, one implant and a crown can replace it.

 If you are missing all your teeth, an implant-supported full bridge or full denture can replace them.